ruthkr/deepredeff/README.md

 devtools::install_github("ruthkr/deepredeff")
 ```

-The `deepredeff` package uses Tensorflow.
+The `deepredeff` package uses TensorFlow.
 If you already have TensorFlow
-in your system, then you can specify your environment where TensorFlow
+2.0.0 or later in your system, then you can specify the environment
-is installed using `reticulate::use_condaenv()`.
-Otherwise, you can
+where TensorFlow is installed using `reticulate::use_condaenv()`.
-install TensorFlow, by using install\_tensorflow() function as follows:
+Otherwise, you can install TensorFlow, by using the
+`install_tensorflow()` function as follows:

 ``` r
 library(deepredeff)
 install_tensorflow()
 ```

-Note that this command only needs to be run **once**, after you install
+**Note that this only needs to be run once**, the first time you use
 `deepredeff`.

 ## Documentation

-To use deepredeff, you can read the documentations on the following
+To use `deepredeff`, you can read the documentation on the following
 topics:

 1. [Getting